Danite/NBN23-React-Redux-Folder-Structure/README.md

   - Used to create the Redux store using `createStore()` and connect the app to it using the `<Provider>` wrapping the component.
   - All middleware needs to be imported and applied here.

+## Assets

+  - Assets directory used to store non-source code items.
+  - Images, video, or configuration.

 ## Storybook

   - Storybook directory contain UI components.
+  - Easier and better development of UI components.
+  - Easier testing.

   ```
   storybook/